 W is cool with a capital C – but it’s cool in an energetic way.
 The sort that rubs off on you rather than looks down on you.
-The sort that invites you to explore music you might not usually listen to, along with appreciating different aspects of art and design.
-Their resident DJ greets visitors with a custom-made mix and low-level speakers pulse chillout into the air from the sandy fringes and wooden walkways across the tiny island.
+The sort that invites you to explore music you might not usually listen to, and that plunges you into a different world of art and design.
+The resident DJ greets visitors with a custom-made mix and low-level speakers pulse chill-out bliss into the air from the sandy fringes and wooden walkways across the tiny island.

 Ocean facing villas are the staple of the Maldives but those at the W really stand out.
-Rooms have plunge pools and direct access to the ocean as well as softly lit glass panels in the rooms so the sparkle of the water is never far away.
+Rooms have plunge pools and direct access to the ocean as well as softly lit glass panels in the floor so that the sparkle of the water is never far away.

 There are beach rooms, too, (called Beach Oasis) with swings and sturdier walls – but I’m a water rather than beach kind of girl so the Ocean Oasis room gave me my taste of heaven.